 The authors hold retain publishing rights without restrictions.

-All articles received by the editorial office are subject to mandatory blind review.
+All articles received by the editorial office undergo single-blind peer review.

-- reviews are carried out by members of the Editorial Board or the leading experts on the topic of publication who are familiar with the provisions on reviewing;
+- reviews are carried out by members of the Editorial Board and the leading experts on the topic of publication who are familiar with the provisions on reviewing;

 - only the scientific component of the work is to be reviewed, the criticism of the author’s personality is not allowed;